VROOM-Project/vroom/docs/API.md

   the same coordinates
 - depending on if custom matrices are provided, required fields follow the same logic than for `job` keys `location` and `location_index`

+### Vehicle speed factor

+- Range of allowed values: `0 < speed_factor <= 5`.
+- For custom travel-time matrix, in order to solve for higher range of `speed_factor`, users should have their own scaling logic of computing the matrix.

 ### Capacity restrictions